vdelanno/convida/assets/txt-en.md

 No. The stem that the virus was created in a laboratory was discouraged.
 If COVID-19 virus had been created in a laboratory, its genes would have been known sequences (parts).
 This is not the case.

 ¿What does the mutation of COVID-19 mean?
-Viruses change or mutate developing new “variants”, some more so than others.
+Viruses change or mutate, developing new “variants”, some more so than others.
 These mutations could change the transmissibility and severity of the disease.
 The COVID-19 virus changes rather slowly compared to influenza virus or HIV.
 Some variants can affect vaccinated people or who had COVID-19 before, decreasing vaccines effectivity and increasing the reinfection risk.

 ¿How many COVID-19 virus variants are there?